What you get out of this

 Shopify retention marketing

-There are two reasons to market your store: to acquire and retain.
+There are two reasons to market your online store: to acquire and retain.
 Acquisition turns shoppers into customers.
 And retention increases repeat purchases from those customers.

 We don’t cover acquisition in this playbook, since our focus here is on on-site CRO and down-funnel strategies that are closer to the point of purchase.
 We’ll just briefly touch on Shopify’s integrations with various acquisition channels, before turning to post-purchase retention.